konantian/NotableNotebooks/notes/Lecture 17 - Memory-Augmented Monte Carlo Tree Search.md

   4. functions for which we have efficient learning algorithms
   * Examples of models
     1. Linear models using features $f_i$ as input
-    2. Nerual network using raw data as input
+    2. Neural network using raw data as input

 **Output of learning process**
   1. Classiﬁers: good/bad move, ﬁlter/don’t ﬁlter for search,